OlegZee/SAFE-CrudApp/README.md

-# Good shape application
+# Expense recorder application

+The application demonstrates what can be accomplished in 30-40 hours with SAFE stack with a very basic knowledge of the SAFE.
+Application features:

+* Giraffe based backend
+* using Postgres with F# Data Providers for persisting app data
+* simplistic REST Api
+* authentication and authorization
+* sharing F# code between client and server to ensure contracts
+* client routing to ensure application is navigation friendly
+* Fulma to build nice looking UI with a very basic HTML design skills

+I would love to use some newer things to simplify say client-server communication (kudos to Zaid Ajaj) but I was asked to expose REST Api.

 ## Install pre-requisites

-You'll need to install the following pre-requisites in order to build SAFE applications
+You'll need to install the following pre-requisites in order to build SAFE applications:

 * The [.NET Core SDK](https://www.microsoft.com/net/download)
 * [FAKE 5](https://fake.build/) installed as a [global tool](https://fake.build/fake-gettingstarted.html#Install-FAKE)